joeygrasso-mc/poller/README.md

 The library currently assumes the following:

 - the initial fetch will be a POST call
-- the initial fetch will return someline that looks like `{id: "somekindaideitherastringorinteger", status:"queued"}`
+- the initial fetch will return something that looks like `{id: "somekindaideitherastringorinteger", status:"queued"}`
 - subsequent polling will be GETs
 - statuses for polling are: `queued`, `done`, and `errored`
 - erroring jobs will not be retried